|Phone:||613-520-2600 x 1542|

 |Website:||Dr. Peetz's Home Page|

-First, I study time perception.
-I am interested in how seemingly arbitrary differences in how time is visually or verbally represented (e.g., a calendar that uses a monthly format versus a weekly format; thinking of landmark events between now and a future time) affect how people think about and plan their lives.
+How do we perceive time?
+Time is ubiquitous in our lives, and we often use a calendar, a watch, a day planner without considering that these are visual manifestations of an abstract construct – time.
+I am interested in how seemingly arbitrary differences in how time is visually or verbally represented (e.g., a calendar that uses a monthly format versus a weekly format) affect how people think about and plan their lives.

-Selected publications are listed below but please see my lab website for more detailed information about ongoing lines of research.
+Please see my personal website for more detailed information about ongoing lines of research in my lab.

 Peetz, J., & Wilson, A. (2013).
 The post-birthday world: Motivational and self-appraisal consequences of temporal landmarks.
 Journal of Personality and Social Psychology, 104, 249-267.

 Peetz, J., Wilson, A. E., & Strahan, E. J. (2009).
 So far away: The role of subjective temporal distance to future goals in motivation and behavior.
 Social Cognition, 27, 475-496.